sendgrid/docs/source/User_Guide/Settings/multiple_credentials.md

 {% endinfo %}

 {% anchor h2 %}
 Using the Multiple Credentials Dashboard
 {% endanchor %}

-In order to access the interface you need to login to your master account and click on **Account Settings \> [Manage Multiple User Credentials](https://sendgrid.com/credentials)**.
+In order to access the interface you need to login to your master account and click on **Settings -> [Credentials](https://sendgrid.com/credentials)**.
 When you access MultiAuth's User Credentials management interface, you will see a list of any previously created credentials.
 As an example, if you have created any credentials using the Multiple User Credentials API, those user names will appear here and display their assigned permissions.

 {% info %}
 Credentials that have been granted access to the Web feature are not granted rights to access the Account Settings page.
 If they click on the link, they will receive a notification that their credentials do have have sufficient rights to do so.
 {% endinfo %}

 ![]({{root_url}}/images/multiple_credentials_1.png "multiauth_webui_credslist")